 Misuse of Alcohol

 A familial history of stroke is an additional risk factor.
-Genetics can lead to heart disorders, blood pressure issues and diabetes — all of which are factors that can cause a stroke.
+Genetics can lead to heart disorders, blood pressure issues and diabetes — all of which are factors that can cause it.

 The more you delay the supply of blood and oxygen to the brain the worse the condition may become, which can cause lifelong damage.

-Treatment of stroke always depends on what type of stroke has taken place, the location of the stroke and the overall health of the patient.
+Treatment of stroke always depends on what type of one has taken place, the location of it and the overall health of the patient.
 If a person has an ischemic stroke, then medication is given to break down the clots (x).
 In the case of a hemorrhagic stroke, drugs are given immediately to avoid the formation of clots.
 Once the bleeding stops then a surgery is performed.
 Removal of AVM, coils, bypass and clipping can be done if needed (x).

 Natural Remedies and Supplements for Stroke